supershaneski/openai-api-function-call-sample/README.md

   finish_reason: 'stop'
 }
 ```

-Please note the provided links and images included in the summary.
-If you want to add links and images, take note that relative path is disregarded and you need the url in https.
+Notice the links and images included in the summary.
+If you wish to incorporate links and images, remember that relative paths are not recognized.
+You will also need to use HTTPS URLs.

 Next, we then we call the weather and search for hotel and get more information about the hotel.